-Not Not Not Not · Possession or use of a look-alike or available available available available toy weapon, firearm, explosive, or as an as an as an as an ammunition for incidents in which option option option option weapon possession or intent does not create a safety issue but DOES create a disruption to the learning environment. (ex: water gun, nerf gun) SW

-Possession or use of a look-alike or toy weapon, firearm, explosive, or ammunition for incidents in which weapon possession or intent DOES create a safety issue (ex: airsoft, BB gun) Not available as an option Not available as an option Not available as an option • • Possession, use, or distribution of firearm, weapon, or explosive device or using any device or instrument capable of causing serious bodily injury Not available as an option Not available as an option Not available as an option Not available as an option •
+ALPHABETICAL LISTING LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 VERBAL CONFLICT Mutual antagonistic use of inappropriate langu disruptive manner may typically include but is r Mutual antagonistic use of inappropriate language between two or more parties in an aggressive and disruptive manner may typically include but is not limited to: insults, profanity Lower level: students STOP when prompted by school personnel • • Not available as an option Not available as an option Not available as an option Higher Level: students IGNORE verbal prompts to stop by school personnel and continue exacerbating and escalating the verbal altercation.
+Not available as an option Not available as an option • • Not available as an option WEAPON Possession or use of a look-alike or toy weapon, firearm, explosive, or ammunition for incidents in which weapon possession or intent does not create a safety issue but DOES create a disruption to the learning environment. (ex: water gun, nerf gun) SW Not available as an option Not available as an option Not available as an option • Not available as an option Possession or use of a look-alike or toy weapon, firearm, explosive, or ammunition for incidents in which weapon possession or intent DOES create a safety issue (ex: airsoft, BB gun) Not available as an option Not available as an option Not available as an option • • Possession, use, or distribution of firearm, weapon, or explosive device or using any device or instrument capable of causing serious bodily injury Not available as an option Not available as an option Not available as an option Not available as an option •